nrsyed/nrsyed.com/content/blog/2021-11-26-asynchronously-web-scraping-a-proboards-forum-with-python-part-2.md

 The `Base` object on line 95 is a SQLAlchemy metaclass, returned by the factory function [declarative_base()][29], from which all database table classes must inherit.
-In simpler terms, Base.metadata.create_all() links the engine to all the tables we've defined.
+In simpler terms, Base.metadata.create_all() links the engine to the tables we've defined.

-Where *are* these tables defined?
-In [schema.py][31].
+Those tables are defined in [schema.py][31].
 Specifically, we've defined a Python class for each table.
 For example, this is the definition for the Board class:

 {{< highlight python "linenos=true,linenostart=34" >}}
 class Board(Base):